ayagaidi/XML/docs/import.md

 > `expect()` is just a alias for `transform()` and `as()` is a alias for `with()` that takes a class alias

-For more information and examples on transforming checkout the `examples/transforms` folder.
+For more information and examples on transforming checkout the [examples/transformers.php](/examples/transformers.php) file.

 ### Optimizing